aryeelab/hichipper/README.md

 config.yaml
 config-hicpro-mboi-ext12.txt
 ```
-The data in the `hicpro_output` directory could have been obtained by running:
+The results in the `hicpro_output` directory could have been obtained by running:
 ```
 HiC-Pro -i fastq/ -o hicpro_output/ -c config-hicpro-mboi-ext12.txt -p
 ```
 and subsequently executing Step 1 on a computing cluster node.
+Thus, the `config.yaml` file

-Thus, the `config.yaml` file when executed from the current working directory would look like this:
+when executed from the current working directory would look like this:

 ```
 samples: